netguru/nodejs-recruitment-task/README.md

 1. install dependencies - `yarn`
 1. start server - `yarn start:dev`

-If app is setup correctly then running `curl -v 127.0.0.1:5000/health` will return `200 OK` with empty body.
+If app is setup correctly then running `curl -v 127.0.0.1:3000/health` will return `200 OK` with empty body.
+Assuming default port is used.
 Every other route will return `404`

 ## Env vars